radiantlogic-v8/documentation-new/documentation/monitoring-and-reporting-guide/01-monitoring.md

 ### RadiantOne Built-in Monitoring and Alerts

-RadiantOne includes built-in monitoring and alert capabilities and can also be monitored by external [third party monitoring tools](#external-monitoring-options-with-third-party-tools).
+RadiantOne includes built-in monitoring and alert capabilities.

 #### Monitoring from the Main Control Panel

 The Main Control Panel provides a view of RadiantOne nodes deployed.
 When RadiantOne is deployed in a cluster, the state of services running on all nodes is visible in the Overview section of the Dashboard tab.
 In the Intranode Health section you can see the connectivity across all nodes.

-If RadiantOne is deployed in a classic active/active or active/passive architecture, the Intranode Health section is irrelevant and only one node is shown in the Overview section.

-The Replication Monitoring tab is relevant if inter-cluster replication is deployed or if you have RadiantOne deployed in an active/active or active/passive architecture and are replicating HDAP stores across them.
+The Replication Monitoring tab is relevant if inter-cluster replication is deployed.

 ##### Dashboard Tab